brainstormsecurity/bigspring-hugo/exampleSite/content/english/aboutus/_index.md

         link : "contact"

     # service item loop
-    - title : "A proven track record of dealing with serious crime"
+    - title : "Why not hire the A Team?"
       images:
-      - "images/story.jpg"
+      - "images/ateam.png"
       content : "I spent the last two decades working on CID, major crime and in covert roles dealing with the most serious of offences.
-This included a broad range of crimes such as Murder, Kidnap, Child sexual exploitation, Counter Terrorism, Ransomware, Cryptocurrency and Bitcoin enabled crime, Dark web enabled crime, Extortion, Hacking related offences and threat assessments relating to (PII) Personal Identifiable Information/Data sold or leaked on the internet, Robbery, Burglary, Theft, Corruption and misconduct, Sexual offences, Car crime, Drug importation and supply as just some examples. "
+This included a broad range of crimes such as Murder, Kidnap, Child sexual exploitation, Counter Terrorism, Ransomware, Cryptocurrency and Bitcoin enabled crime, Dark web enabled crime, Extortion, Hacking related offences and threat assessments relating to (PII) Personal Identifiable Information/Data sold or leaked on the internet, Robbery, Burglary, Theft, Corruption and misconduct, Sexual offences, Car crime, Drug importation and supply as just some examples.
+      <br><br>
+      Often working in a small team, it would sometimes feel like the ‘A’ team.
+Our 80’s TV heroes motto was, ‘If you have a problem, if no one else can help, and if you can find them.... maybe you can hire the A-Team.’
+We would often get asked for ideas and strategies how to catch some of the most dangerous and clever criminals.
+We would come up with a plan, put it into action and successfully bring to justice, the ‘Mr Bigs’ of the criminal underworld.
+(Except we would not use any Gaffer tape or build a tank in deploying our plans, unlike the real ‘A’ team)."
       button:
         enable : true
         label : "Check out our training services"